HenkPoley/split-io-scheduler/README.md

 * 3.19 - Applied in one go, just refreshed patches for good measure.
 Compiles.
 Not tested.
 * 4.0 - Seems like somebody did some copy-pasting in fs/xfs/xfs_inode.c, pasted yangsuli *comment* in both places.
 Otherwise straightforward.
 Compiles.
 Not tested.
 * 4.1 - Seemed straightforward.
 Compiles.
 Not tested.
+* 4.2 - Seemed straightforward.
+Had a problem with INIT_TASK() in init/init_task.c.
+Solved by putting causes and account_id in task_struct of include/linux/sched.h, where it belongs.
+Code got there because they moved a few lines where the patch relied on.
+Compiles.
+Not tested.